 The Television and Radio Database is the definitive database for radio and TV programmes broadcast in the UK during the 20th Century.
-When this project is complete, it will contain details of every programme ever broadcast to London, England, from the first regular radio broadcast in 1922 to the millennium eve broadcasts of 1999.
+It contains details of almost every programme ever broadcast to London, England, from the first regular radio broadcast in 1922 to the millennium eve broadcasts of 1999.

-The main source for our radio and TV listings is The Times newspaper.
-It began listing full radio schedules on 31st December 1922, just six weeks after the British Broadcasting Company began in the UK, and over 9 months before the Radio Times was first published.
-Other daily newspapers that include listings for London have also been used as a source of reference.
-These include the Daily Mirror, the Daily Express, the Daily Star and The Guardian.
+The main source for our radio and TV listings, apart from the obvious Radio and TV Times, are newspapers.
 The advantage of using a daily newspaper is that it is more likely to contain last minute changes to the schedule that would not have been published in the weekly magazines.

 Any help you can offer is most welcomed.
 Simply sign up as a contributor and you will find tools in the Members Area that allow you to add or edit information in the database.
 All additions are manually verified so you can use any printed source in addition to the recommended online resources detailed in the Members Area.

 The ITA awarded fifteen regional licences for the ITV network between 1955 and 1961.
 This meant a lot of regional variations for news and local programming.
-TVRDb is currently concentrating on the largest of these regions, the London area, that broadcast to around 12 million homes.
-Eventually, though, we hope to add listings for other regions, as many important and groundbreaking programmes of the 20th century were never broadcast in the London area.
+TVRDb is close to completing the largest of these regions, the London area, that broadcast to around 12 million homes.
+You can also add listings for other regions, as many important and groundbreaking programmes of the twentieth century were only broadcast locally.

 The Sound Broadcasting Act 1972 finally allowed independent radio stations the chance to legally broadcast throughout the UK.
 Until then, the only competition to the BBC were the pirate stations, such as Luxembourg, Jackie and Caroline.
 The first of these launched, once again, in London, with both LBC and Capital Radio going on the air in October 1973.
 If you have programme listings for these stations, or any other archive listings for local or national radio, please let us know so we can add them too!

 The eighties and nineties finally saw our TV and Radio choices expand exponentially, as both cable and satellite operators competed for subscribers.
-Towards the end of the decade, the first digital channels also appeared, with many new channels only available to those willing to pay for them.
-Although it would be nice to include all the different cable, satellite and digital services, TVRDb is currently limiting itself to free-to-air channels.
-If you have comprehensive listings for any of the Pay-TV channels, please let us know so that we can add these in future updates.
+Towards the end of the century, the first digital channels also appeared, with many new channels only available to those willing to pay for them.
+TVRDb now accepts listings for the majority of cable and satellite channels.
+If you have comprehensive listings for any of the Pay-TV channels, please let us know so we can use them in future updates.
 To view our cable and satellite listings go to My Preferences and check the box next to "Include cable/satellite channels".